 And this product overwhelm isn’t just limited to laundry products.

 And it doesn’t stop with cleaning products.
-If you think about all of the options we have for soaps and lotions.
-We see the same thing happening there – separate products for our face, hands, feet, and other parts of our body.
+Think about all of the options we have for soaps and lotions.
+We see the same thing happening there– separate products for our face, hands, feet, and other parts of our body.

-Body lotions, foot creams, eye creams, cold creams, hand creams, neck creams, cuticle creams, day creams, night creams….
+Body lotions, foot creams, eye creams, cold creams, hand creams, neck creams, cuticle creams, day creams, night creams, aftershave creams….

 What’s going on here?